mavryk-network/mavryk-protocol/docs/developer/contributing.rst

 website https://ocaml.org gives a few useful pointers for that.
 In particular, we use a lot of functors, and a few GADTs in the codebase, so you may want to make sure that you master these advanced concepts.
-For a more specific explanation of GADT usage in Octez you can check out :doc:`gadt`.
+For a more specific explanation of GADT usage in Mavkit you can check out :doc:`gadt`.

 Then, if you don’t know much about the Lwt library, that’s what you want